 (1) When an assistance group applies for OWF and it has been more than four months since they last received OWF, the county agency shall determine whether the assistance group's gross income exceeds fifty per cent of the federal poverty guidelines as described in division (D)(1)(a) of section 5107.10 of the Revised Code.
 The county agency shall complete the following steps:

 (a) Total the monthly gross earned income from each employed family member.

 (b) Deduct the actual verified dependent care costs of the assistance group for nonpublicly funded dependent care for a child or an incapacitated adult who is residing in the home.
 The amount that is deducted is the actual verified cost that is paid for each child or incapacitated adult.

 (c) Add unearned income of assistance group members to the amount in paragraph (H)(1)(b) of this rule.

-(d) The assistance group is ineligible to receive OWF if the gross income in paragraph (H)(1)(c) of this rule exceeds fifty per cent of the federal poverty guidelines.
+(d) The assistance group is ineligible to receive OWF when the gross income in paragraph (H)(1)(c) of this rule exceeds fifty per cent of the federal poverty guidelines.

-(2) If the assistance group's gross income does not exceed fifty per cent of the federal poverty guidelines, the county agency shall determine whether the assistance group's countable income is less than the payment standard set forth in paragraph (J) of this rule.
+(2) When the assistance group's gross income does not exceed fifty per cent of the federal poverty guidelines, the county agency shall determine whether the assistance group's countable income is less than the payment standard described in paragraph (J) of this rule.
 For purposes of this paragraph, "countable income" shall be defined as: